 Downsview Park is the 291-acre parkland component of the site, completely separate from any development undertaken in the Downsview Lands.

-The Stanley Greene neighbourhood is 25.7 hectares (63.5 acres) reverse and bounded on its west side by Keele Street and the existing Cuffley Crescent neighbourhood, on the east by the Bradford to Union Station Metrolinx rail line, on the south by Mount Sinai Memorial Park Cemetery and Downsview Secondary School, and on the north by Downsview Park.
+The Stanley Greene neighbourhood is 25.7 hectares (63.5 acres) bounded on its west side by Keele Street and the existing Cuffley Crescent neighbourhood, on the east by Union Station Metrolinx rail line, on the south by Mount Sinai Memorial Park Cemetery and Downsview Secondary School, and on the north by Downsview Park.
 The neighbourhood is a mix of residential housing types.
-Canada Lands Company’s builder partner is Mattamy Homes.
+Canada Lands Company’s builder partners are Mattamy Homes and Stafford Homes.
 Please visit their website to find the home of your dreams right next door to one of Toronto’s most impressive parks.
-Stafford/Goldman will be the developer of the remaining parcel of the Stanley Greene site.

 The William Baker neighbourhood covers 25.1 hectares (62 acres) north and west of Sheppard Avenue and east of Keele Street.
 A central feature of this area is an existing densely treed woodlot.
-Demolition on the site as well as interim landscape work to make the site safe and accessible such as adding pathways, seating, and additional tree planting is complete.As of January 2016, Canada Lands is pleased to provide the community with safe pedestrian access through the mature, permanent woodlot that's perfect for having a leisurely stroll, birding and observing wildlife and nature in the southern portion of the William Baker neighbourhood.
+Demolition on the site as well as interim landscape work to make the site safe and accessible such as adding pathways, seating, and additional tree planting was completed in 2016.
+Access through the mature, permanent woodlot is perfect for having a leisurely stroll, birding and observing wildlife and nature in the southern portion of the William Baker neighbourhood.
 Much of this woodlot will eventually be a park area once the neighbourhood is developed in accordance with the approved Secondary Plan.

 Sheppard - Chesswood

 The Sheppard neighbourhood is in the north end quadrant of the Downsview Lands and covers 29.6 hectares (73.2 acres).
-Key to the Sheppard neighbourhood is the new TTC/GO station, scheduled to open fall 2017, at the north end.
+Key to the Sheppard neighbourhood is the new TTC/GO station, at the north end.

 The Chesswood neighbourhood covers 17.4 hectares (43.0 acres) at the northern end of Downsview Park on the east side of the Metrolinx line.
-The land use designation is entirely employment and may include aerospace related uses, research and business park, educational and other institutional uses.
+The land use designation is entirely employment and will include aerospace related uses, research and business park, educational and other institutional uses, including the recently opened Centennial College campus.